 A written contract is drawn up between the staff and the officers, signed by the staff and Chairperson.
 The contract outlines terms and conditions of employment as per the job description.
 Copies of the contract are held by the staff and officers.
 Any queries from staff are referred to the officers.

 New staff, issued with a substantive contract, will be subject to a 3 month probationary period under the setting.
-Contacts will be reviewed just prior to the end of the probationary period, during a Review Meeting held by the Chairperson and Pre-school Supervisor.
+Contracts will be reviewed just prior to the end of the probationary period, during a Review Meeting held by the Chairperson and Pre-school Supervisor.
 This meeting will allow feedback to be received by both parties and the decision is made if the contract is to be withheld.
 The preschool can extend the trial period at its discretion.

 The Role of Staff

 During the session: